eddelbuettel/rcppredis/README.md

 ### Status

-The package works well as is used in production but does p
+The package works well and is used in production.
+It is however only providing a subset of the Redis API.

 ### History